OPCFoundation/UA-Java-Legacy/examples/basic/README.md

 ```
 You can replace the validators with your own implementation (of CertificateValidator) by assigning them to these properties of
 your Application instance.

+## Logging

+The stack is written against SLF4J, which enables a free selection of backend logging libraries to be used.
+By default,
+the example projects use logback 1.2, which is a native SLF4J implementation and supports Java 6.

+You can find the logging configuration from src/main/resources/logback.xml

 ## Common Problems - OPC UA Java Stack